eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		threads in the same process."
 	- Therefore, a thread usually does not use more resource than a process;
 		or, a thread uses less resource than a process.
+	- The fewer resource usage of threads (compared to processes) comes at the expense of the need for locks to protect shared resources
+	\cite[\S6.1, pp. 182]{Tate2010}.

 ###	Miscellaneous Information